If Reliant Capital Solutions is listed on your credit report, it is because they have been hired to collect a debt from you.

 Debt validation is a right that is afforded to you under federal consumer law.

-It allows you to make sure that Reliant Capital Solutions is reporting accurate and timely information about your debt to the credit bureaus.
+It allows you to make sure that they are reporting accurate and timely information about your debt to the credit bureaus.

 If you find that a debt collector is reporting information that is incorrect, you can file a dispute with the credit bureaus.